I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 These all are reasons why people like them and clamor for more.

-It seems the more of them manufacturers add, the better people like it.
-However they have many problems that sellers are hesitant to share with buyers.
+It seems the more slide rooms manufacturers add, the better people like it.
+However slide rooms have many problems that sellers are hesitant to share with buyers.

-For example, they can add up to 1500 pounds to the weight of an RV and also add up to $12,000 to its selling price.
-Extended warranties for them cost up to 30% more than they do for non slide units.
-They limit the amount of storage space and only work when a unit is totally level.
+For example, they can add up to 1,500 pounds to the weight of an RV and also add up to $12,000 to its selling price.
+Extended warranties for them cost up to 30% more than they do for non-slide units.
+They limit the amount of storage space and they only work when a unit is totally level.
 Sometimes they simply stop working, and the cost to fix this type of problem can be high.

-In some units, these rooms cramp the driver's seat, and when the seat is all the way back, it can damage the slide.
-Furthermore, older campgrounds are not built to house them, and the newer parks charge a premium for placing them on their rental lots.
+In some units, these rooms cramp the driver's seat, and putting the seat all the way back can damage the slide.
+Furthermore, older campgrounds are not built to house RVs with slide rooms, and the newer parks charge a premium for placing them on their rental lots.

-When they are closed, they make using the RV during travel awkward and uncomfortable.
+When slide rooms are closed, they make using the RV during travel awkward and uncomfortable.
 If they become misaligned, their gaskets become damaged to the point that the entire slide must be removed and the gaskets redone so that the units work properly.

-It is not unusual for them to leak and using them can also affect the internal temperature in ways that can make a coach uncomfortable.
+It is not unusual for slide rooms to leak.
+Using slide rooms can also affect the internal temperature in ways that can make a coach uncomfortable.

-As much as people want to believe that they are safe, this is not true.
+As much as people want to believe slide rooms are safe, this is not true.

-The wall structure of recreational vehicles is very thin and in many cases, it is nothing more than a piece of metal or fiberglass above a small slab of insulation covered over by a piece of paneling.
+The wall structure of recreational vehicles is very thin.
+In many cases, it is nothing more than a piece of metal or fiberglass over a small slab of insulation, all covered over by a piece of paneling.
 If you cut a huge hole (or holes) in the side of this wall and install a heavy, movable section in its place, you compromise the basic structure of the coach.
 If you cut more holes, the structure weakens even more.